 When you find a place you like, and the homeowner has no qualms renting it to you, try to negotiate the asking price.
 If you can, getting a 2-year contract helps reduce the monthly rental.
 The owner is sure of his income for 24 months.
 You get a lower price.
 Win-win.

 If you have a job and have a contact/business card (especially for other expats), this improves your chance of being considered someone who can afford the rent.
-If you work for a popular company, even better, mention that first.
+Even better if you work for a popular company, mention that first.

 For things like that, inform the homeowner and they can fix it out of pocket before you start living there or they’ll ask you to fix it and you deduct the amount from the monthly rent.
 Speaking of finances, you’ll need a deposit and the most common (sometimes negotiable) is the 2+1+0.5 arrangement.